guybushnell/python/Graphics/README.md

 - randomly flip some cells
 - draw grid
 - clicked on a flipped cell?
-	- Yes: unflip the cell, redraw, update the flipped count
+	- Yes: un-flip the cell, redraw, update the flipped count
 	- No: make a failure sound
 - repeat while flipped cells remain

 ## Exercises

-- Show then hide the flipped cells so the player has to remmember which ones were flipped.
+- Show then hide the flipped cells so the player has to remember which ones were flipped.
 Hint: use `copy.deepcopy()` to make a copy of the grid in it's flipped state.
 Check mouse-clicks against the copy but pass the original grid to the draw function.
 - Let the player see the cells as they are being flipped then insist that they are un-flipped in the correct order.
 Hint: modify the flip function so that it passes back a list of flipped cells.
 Then only check the mouse position against the first cell in that list.
 - If the user correctly flips all the cells, either increase the number to be flipped next time or increase the grid-size or both!